FUB-HCC/Human-Centered-Data-Visualization/04-vt_distributions.md

   language: python
   name: python
 ---
+# Visualization Techniques: Distributions

-# General Guidelines for EDA
+## General Guidelines for EDA

 It is difficult to say, what the best process is in EDA.
 I just provided a number of analyses and possible visualizations.
 You find many alternative suggestions, and I provide one of them: